NNPDF/pineappl/docs/cli-tutorial.md

 Looking at the `total` column you can see that the numbers are much smaller than `1`, which would correspond to a one sigma difference.
 This we'd expect knowing that this dataset is used to fit both PDF sets.
-Furthermore, the remaining columns show how this pull was calculated, for instance for the first bin we see that when we sum the four contributions in `pull` we obtain the `total` result.
+The remaining columns show how the different luminosities (with indices in the `l` column) contribute to the total pull.
+For the last bin, for instance, we see lumi `0` contributes roughly half to the total pull, the remaining pull coming from lumis `3` and `1`.

 Note that the chosen CT18 set doesn't have a photon PDF, where the NNPDF set *does* have one.
 However, for these observables the photon PDF contribution is